 Non-wifi wireless baby monitors are among the parents’ favorites in 2019.
-FHSS wireless baby monitor and DECT wireless baby monitors are among the most favored.
+FHSS wireless baby monitors and DECT wireless baby monitors are among the most favored.
 The best-selling baby monitor brands such as Infant Optics DXR 8 ships over 15,000 units per month on Amazon and unlike wireless.

 Below is a list of some of the best wireless baby monitors without wifi:

-- Infant Optics DXR 8
+- Infant Optics DXR 8 Pro

 - Babysense baby monitor: Considered the best wireless baby monitor with night vision

 If you take time in comparing a wired and wireless baby monitor, then you would know which is more portable and convenient.
 Wired monitors are only limited by their length.
-Meaning, if it is only 6 meters in length, then you can only travel 6 meters, which doesn’t even include the twists and turns of your home, making it less than that.
+Means, if it is only 6 meters in length, then you can only travel 6 meters, which doesn’t even include the twists and turns of your home, making it less than that.

 The wireless baby monitor, on the other hand, gives you the advantage of roaming even outside for as long as the reception is achievable.
 Check with the manufacturer the maximum distance that the coverage can reach though.